Cowbeau/Python-Projects/README.md

 # Python-Projects
-Simple projects using the Python language
+These are simple, short coding projects using the Python language!